ProcStack/procstack.github.io/ProjectsLinks/msic.htm.md

 Miscellaneous random junk!

+ The green energy warpy portal is just a random Maya render.

  I felt like making some Compute Shaders that talked to each other in Unity,

    So why not?
 Random boxes absorbing circles!